 - If you contributed to your 403(b) or 401(k) on a pre-tax basis, the distributions are likely fully taxable.
 But if you made any after-tax contributions, only the earnings are taxable.

 - You may have funded your IRAs in some years with pre-tax dollars and in other years with after-tax dollars.
 Keeping track is important.
 Your IRA plan administrator may be able to help you with this information.

 - Roth IRA contributions are made with after-tax dollars.
 So your contributions are tax-free.
 And your earnings may be distributed tax-free, if you’ve met all of the necessary withdrawal qualifications.

 - As of January 1, 2020, once you reach age 72, you must make required minimum distributions from qualified plans and IRAs.

 - An inherited account uses a different set of tax rules and needs to be distributed and calculated separately.

 - Annuities purchased with after-tax dollars may be taxed several ways.
 These include: income first, cost basis first, or possibly using a ratio formula that factors in the purchase and the timing of the distribution.
-Check out our tax advantage calculator to see how a tax-deferred annuity can help you build your retirement savings while reducing your current taxable income.

 - Brokerage accounts with different securities may generate short-term or long-term capital gains, dividend income or even exempt income, all of which can be taxed at different rates.